About stomach cancer

 - pain in your abdomen (tummy) or feeling bloated

-You can ease these symptoms by:
+You can ease the symptoms of gastric dumping syndrome by:

 - resting for 30 minutes after meals by sitting or lying down